A look at some of the key business events and economic indicators upcoming this week:

 ALL ABOUT JOBS

-Economists predict hiring in the U.S. rebounded in November after falling the previous month.
+Economists predict hiring in the U.S. slowed in October for the second straight month.

 Nonfarm payrolls, monthly change, seasonally adjusted: